abalkin/kcc/README.md

 ```

 Although the meaning of this expression is intuitively clear to any programmer, any
-mathematician will respond to it with a succinct "No, it isn't".
+mathematician will instantly respond with a succinct *"no, it is not"*.
+This gives
+and excellent hint about how to approach the rest of this document: pretend you never
+wrote a program in your life before, which is a simple trick to overcome the feeling
+that someone is trying to make you adopt a totally new way of thinking (which is,
+make no mistake, what this document is all about).